 “Until we accept and approve of ourselves, no amount of approval from others will keep us permanently secure.” — Joyce Meyer

 I don’t know about you, but I tend to let the way others perceive me directly impact the way I see myself.
 Though, over the last year, that’s been a battle I am beginning to win.
 After we sold StudioPress to WP Engine last summer, I felt a sense of peace around the transaction.
 Because that’s what it was—a transaction.

 While I still spend some of my time each week with the StudioPress core team—being on strategy calls and working with product development—most of my responsibility lies with the community.
 That is what I love.

 I Did It My Way

-Over the last seven months, I have experienced a sense of freedom that has allowed me to recalibrate—which means I spend more time and energy in “creative” mode and get to focus on new ideas.
+Over the last few months, I have experienced a sense of freedom that has allowed me to recalibrate—which means I spend more time in “creative” mode and get to focus on new ideas.

 I love what Frank Sinatra, in his song “My Way,” says:

 And may I say, not in a shy way

 So tell me, friends, what does “My Way” look like in your personal life or what would that mean for your business?
 How would the freedom to be whoever you want—and to do whatever you want— affect the way you see yourself?
 Close your eyes and imagine a journey without any expectations.